lcswillems/rl-starter-files/README.md

 # RL Starter Files

+RL starter files in order to immediatly train, visualize and evaluate an agent **without writing any line of code**.

 <p align="center">
     <img width="300" src="README-rsrc/visualize-keycorridor.gif">
 </p>

-The package contains generic RL starter files in order to immediatly train, visualize and evaluate an agent **without writing any line of code**.

-More precisely, this package contains:
+This package contains:
 - scripts (in `scripts`) to:
   - train an agent
   - visualize agent's behavior